google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

 content security policy is violated.
 This directive can't be used in `<meta>` tags.
 * **`style-src`** is `script-src`'s counterpart for stylesheets.
-* **`upgrade-insecure-requests`** Instructs user agents to rewrite URL schemes, changing HTTP to HTTPS.
-This directive is for web sites with large numbers of old    URL's that need to be rewritten.
+* **`upgrade-insecure-requests`** instructs user agents to rewrite URL schemes, changing HTTP to HTTPS.
+This directive is for websites with large numbers of old    URL's that need to be rewritten.

 By default, directives are wide open.
-If you don't set a specific policy for a directive, let's say `font-src`, then that directive behaves by default as though you'd specified `*` as the valid source (e.g. you could load fonts from everywhere, without restriction).
+If you don't set a specific policy for a directive, let's say `font-src`, then that directive behaves by default as though you'd specified `*` as the valid source (for example, you could load fonts from anywhere, without restriction).

 You can override this default behavior by specifying a **`default-src`** directive.
-This directive, as you might suspect, defines the defaults for most directives you leave unspecified.
+This directive defines the defaults for most directives that you leave unspecified.
 Generally, this applies to any directive that ends with `-src`.
 If `default-src` is set to `https://example.com`, and you fail to specify a `font-src` directive, then you can load fonts from `https://example.com`, and nowhere else.
 We specified only `script-src` in our